lisawilliams/lisa/_posts/2024-04-07-the-road-to-marriage-podcast.md

 Most of the coverage at the time focused on Cambridge, which opened at midnight on May 17, 2004, and had a big lawn where couples gathered and celebrated.
 (It made great TV).

 But it happened in Provincetown too.
 Flipping through the records, it felt like the first thing that happened was that every inkeeper in town got married.
+A lot of the same sex couples that filled out a marriage license on that first day lived right in Provincetown.

-At first, it's locals.
-Then, as I flip forward, I start seeing: New York.
+But as I flip forward I see New York.
 New Jersey.
-Nashville.
-Alabama.
-Alaska (!).
-Marriage records have a place for an applicant to list their professions.
-I was fascinated by the ones who did the same work: two midwives got married.
-Two postal workers.
-Two accountants.
+Then further.

+They come from Tennessee.
+They come from Florida.
+They come from Alabama.

+I would have fallen off my chair when I spotted the one from Alaska.
+Fortunately I was standing at a counter, near the Clerk's friendly office dog, a yellow lab named Maverick.

 And perhaps for many observers, May 17, 2004 is the end of the story.